Vbahole/hike-ui/README.md

 It won't work.
 We have yet to run `npm install` to get all of the packages under src.
 And then we need to get angular up and running with `ng build` but first we need angular `npm install -g @angular/cli` then `ng build` then `ng s -o`

+### permission issues
+nginx wants to serve from its default location but when i push content there i can't run `npm install` without a bunch of permission issues

 ## css framework